matthiaspex/bsc/README.md

-# Thesis
+# Brittle Star Control (BSC)
-Repository to keep track of all the files I will be using throughout my thesis.
+Repository with all the modules and code developed for the thesis "Bio-inspired Control of a Brittle Star Robot: Towards Enhanced Resilience to Damage"